Should Those on Well Water Hook Up to City Water?

 Well Water vs. City Water — Cost Comparison

 Let’s explore the initial and long-term costs for well and city water.
 Investing in preventative maintenance for your well is the best way to mitigate costly repairs and replacements.
-You should have your well inspected once a year and a well cleanout every seven years.
+You should have your well inspected once a year and a well cleanout every ten years.
 The cost of these services is more than worth it over the life of your well.
 Well water only has the cost of electricity to your pump, so it is much lower than a monthly water bill from the city.

 Conversely, just the initial cost of hooking up to the city water main can be expensive.
 C&J Well offers competitive pricing and financing for hook-up costs.
 Some municipalities offer extended payment options as well.
 Furthermore, with City water you have a monthly bill that will inevitably rise as municipal costs and overhead inevitably rise.
 However, while you will be required to pay a monthly bill with City Water, there usually aren’t any maintenance or upkeep costs involved.
 Also, many mortgage and home loan companies view City Water as an advantage when assessing home value.